taruen/taruen.github.io/src/_posts/2019-04-16-common-voice-kazakh.markdown

 1. Review whether [Common Voice website](https://voice.mozilla.org/kk/) has been correctly translated into Kazakh on [Pontoon](https://pontoon.mozilla.org/kk/common-voice/), Mozilla's localisation tool.
-About one-third of translations were authored by us --- non-native Kazakh speakers --- and thus might be incorrect.
+About one-third of the translations were authored by us
+   --- non-native Kazakh speakers --- and thus might be incorrect.

 2. [Review](https://common-voice.github.io/sentence-collector/#/review/kk)
    Kazakh sentences we've submitted to the Common Voice Sentence Collector